anndoko/SI506_final_project/README.md

 * **REQUIREMENTS LIST:**
   * **Get and cache data from 2 REST APIs (list the lines where the functions to get & cache data begin and where they are invoked):**
-    1. Get data from the Facebook API without caching data:
+    1. Get data from the Facebook API without caching data
-      1. Define a function for requesting data: *8*
+        - Define a function for requesting data: *8*
-      2. Get data by invoking the function: *78*
+        - Get data by invoking the function: *78*

-    2. Get and cache data from the iTunes API:
+    2. Get and cache data from the iTunes API
-      1. Set up a file for caching: *113*
+        - Set up a file for caching: *113*
-      2. Define a function for requesting and caching data: *136*
+        - Define a function for requesting and caching data: *136*
-      3. Get and cache data by invoking the function: *187*
+        - Get and cache data by invoking the function: *187*

   * **Define at least 2 classes, each of which fulfill the listed requirements:**
     1. Define Post class: *29*